oracle-livelabs/cloud-database-services/exadata-database-service-mcp-server-oracle-database-at-azure/get-started/get-started.md

 3. Type your password, then click **Sign in**.

-4. Complete any Multi-Factor Authentication (MFA) prompts if required.
+4. Complete any multi-factor authentication (MFA) prompts if prompted.

 5. Navigate to your **Oracle AI Database@Azure** environment.